oddmario/NVIDIA-Ubuntu-Driver-Guide/README.md

   This may happen for a lot of reasons.
 For a while now, NVIDIA has been known to have issues with the Wayland windowing system.
 However, NVIDIA has been working on making this better.
   And actually, this has already gotten much better starting from the NVIDIA driver 555.42.02 which added explicit sync support (see https://www.reddit.com/r/linux_gaming/comments/1cx8739/nvidia_555_driver_now_out_explicit_sync_support/ & https://www.reddit.com/r/linux_gaming/comments/1bjhx8w/explicit_sync_protocol_just_merged_on_wayland/)

-  So make sure to have version 555 or higher of the NVIDIA drivers first then continue reading below to make the experience even smoother:
+  So make sure to have version 555 or higher of the NVIDIA driver first then continue reading below to make the experience even smoother:

      * Your system may be using the Mesa driver instead of the NVIDIA one on Wayland sessions.
 You can confirm this by typing `glxinfo|egrep "OpenGL vendor|OpenGL renderer*"`